MikeHopley/ftl-ships-strategy/index.md

 Your strong weapons are your best defence, so spend your first 25 scrap on weapons-3 as a damage buffer.

-Drones-3 is also tempting, as it lets you run both drones together; this helps in fights against combat/beam drones.
-But it barely helps at all in other fights.
+Drones-3 is also tempting, as it gives your Shield Drone a damage buffer.
+It also lets you run both drones together, which helps in fights against combat/beam drones.
+But it helps much less in other fights.
 Weapons-3 protects you in every fight and will definitely be used later&thinsp;&mdash;&thinsp;whereas you might sell one or both drones to afford shields!
 So on balance, I'd rather buy weapons-3 and then save for a store.

 Don't underestimate the Shield+ Drone, however.
 Shields are more important, but I'll try to hold onto the drone if I reasonably can.